EGI-Federation/fedcloud-vm-monitoring/README.md

 Saving providers settings [DONE]
 </pre>

-The providers settings supporting the `access` tenant is stored in the `PROVIDERS_SETTINGS_FILENAME` file:
+The settings of the cloud providers supporting the `access` tenant are stored in the `PROVIDERS_SETTINGS_FILENAME` file:

 <pre>